About

 Thanks

-5. John Dunn said
+5. John Dunn says:

 I have noticed major search sorting problems lately, missing audio files and now no search results whatsoever.
 Is there a way to posting a note on the head of all pages telling us the issues and the progress being made?